Dog Day Afternoon: Development

 Frank Pierson was hired to write the screenplay.
 Aside from Kluge and Moore's research, Pierson conducted his own.
 He contacted journalist Randy Wicker, who covered the story of the heist for gay publications, and provided technical assistance regarding Manhattan's gay nightclub scene.
 Pierson decided that he wanted to center the story around Wojtowicz, who refused to receive Pierson in prison while he was in a financial dispute with Warner Bros.

 Pierson analyzed the tapes of the interviews and news articles about the robbery, and approached those involved for additional information.
 Pierson could not define Wojtowicz's character because a different impression was left on each of the interviewees.
 The project overwhelmed him, but he could not quit because he had spent his cash in advance.
 Pierson reviewed his material and found that the unfulfilled promises Wojtowicz made was the common trait.
 Pierson viewed them as "the story of the bank", and the failure of the robbery.

 Pierson finished the screenplay by Christmas 1973.

-Author Leslie Waller worked on a novelization of the Pierson script, released after the film, by Dell Publishing.
+Tie-In Novel

+Pierson had not completed the script when author Leslie Waller was engaged to write the tie-in novel; thus Waller was given only a screen treatment and partial draft of the script from which to work.
+In order to give fullest dimension possible to characters and story, Waller did his own research and crafted his own approach as Pierson simultaneously and independently finished the script, which is why the novel and the film are often substantially different from one another.
+Originally published in hardcover by Delacorte Press and packaged to look like an original novel rather than one extrapolated in part from a screenplay, the book was released almost a year before the film, under the pseudonym "Patrick Mann."
+It was subsequently released in paperback by Dell Publishing just prior to the film's release.